Will-Murphy/dp-address-project/README.md

 ### Validation with Smarty Streets:

 #### Important Details:

-For incorrect/malformatted addresses for which Smarty Streets is still able to find a match, as well as for ones which are already valid without changes, the API will return a list of candidates with standardized address as follows (note this can also be broken into its further components):
+If Smarty Streets finds a valid match on an address string, the API will return a list of candidates with address formatted data, components, metadata, and analysis.
+For incorrect/malformatted addresses for which Smarty Streets is still able to find a match, as well as for ones which are already valid without changes, this program grabs the formatted address delivery line 1 and line 2 of the top candidate match that the API can find to provide a validated, standardized address as follows.

    ```
    [address line 1 (i.e. number - street - specific details)], [address line 2 (i.e. city - state - zip+4)]
    ```
-This program chooses the one in which Smarty's API is most confident, as it rates each candidates confidence level.
-If it can't find confident matches, it returns none, meaning it believes the address to be invalid.
-In both cases, smarty streets also returns an analysis of the input address, which can be further analyzed but is not in this implementation.
+The lookup parameters by default are set to return a candidate only if smarty streets is very confident in its match.
+This program chooses strictly the candidate in which Smarty's API is most confident.
+If it can't find confident matches, it returns no candiates, meaning the address is invalid.
+In both cases though, the API also returns an analysis of the input address, and an option to allow for less stringent validation, which could be helpful moving forward..

 ***NOTE:*** Smarty Streets is very good at only returning addresses if they are valid.
-However, There are a non-neglible number of seemingly valid addresses that are marked as Invalid by smarty streets (seems around %2-5).
-For these it seems that SMARTY API has trouble parsing out the address components for particularly long( with long building names) or specifically formatted addresses.
+However, There are a non-neglible number of seemingly valid addresses that are marked as Invalid by smarty streets (seems around %2-3).
+For these it seems that SMARTY API has trouble parsing out the address components for particularly long( with long building names) or specifically formatted addresses, and is not confident in its matches.
 Potential solutions included in next steps section.
 Here are a couple example problem inputs with no smarty candidates returned but which are valid.

 - **5453 HIGHWAY 2, PRIEST RIVER ID 83856**